 Things were not always so rosy.
 During the Great Depression, managerial staff took no salary to pay for materials.
 Men had to queue for any work they could get, and in some cases, this was for only one or two hours in a day.
 During both World Wars the business was listed as a key 'reserve occupation', narrowly surviving major fires in the Belfast Blitz.
 Despite employing over 400 extra labourers at this time the company could not claim any profits and then suffered a post war recession.
 During the Troubles, in the 1970's, the company also faced difficult times, on one occasion debris from a nearby car bomb damaged the premises.

 Core policies of upholding sound engineering and continuous innovation, have helped the company be adaptable through historical challenges, taking on a wide variety of interesting projects.
 The company diversified into plastics in the 1960's establishing 'Corrosion Control Plastics' and was one of the first in the region to realise the opportunities with composites as the field developed.
 As the corrosion resistant plastics element of the business grew, the company name evolved with it.
 Corrosion control plastics led to the CCP acronym, with Gransden added when the firm acquired Gransden (BiChem).
 A linked spin out is CCP Gransden's partner company Hamilton Erskine who manufacture 'Tecdur' blast and ballistic protection materials and are still based at the same location as CCP Gransden.

-Recently, CCP Gransden have made several major technological investments, ensuring that today they operate one of the UK's largest selection of advanced composites manufacturing processes in-house.
+Recently, CCP Gransden have made several major technological investments, growing a sophisticated facility which boasts potentially the UK's largest selection of advanced composites manufacturing processes in-house.